Atlanta Wrongful Death Lawyer

 The personal representative of the estate may be a family member or a professional administrator.
 If the decedent named a representative in his or her will, this person will take over the role.
 Otherwise, a judge may assign a representative during probate court.
 The representative will seek damages on behalf of either surviving family members or the deceased person’s estate for distribution according to Georgia’s intestate succession laws.
 If you are not sure whether you have the right to file for wrongful death, ask our Atlanta wrongful death lawyer.

-How Long Is a Wrongful Death Lawsuit in Georgia?
+How Long Does a Wrongful Death Lawsuit take in Georgia?

 It is understandable to want the wrongful death claims process to be as fast and efficient as possible.
 You and your family have been through a lot and wish to put the past behind you so you can focus on the future.
 Hiring an attorney can help you minimize the time it takes to finish your wrongful death claim.
 An Atlanta personal injury lawyer will make sure you fill out the paperwork correctly the first time to avoid any unnecessary delays.